Palliative Care Is Patient-Centered Care

 - Palliative care helps boost patient and family satisfaction

-Support for Patients and Families
+Support For Patients And Families

-Palliative care provides relief from distressing symptoms and improves the quality of life for patients and families.
+Our care provides relief from distressing symptoms and improves the quality of life for patients and families.
 Care can begin as soon as a patient and their provider feel it will benefit.
 For many, care can begin upon diagnosis of a serious condition.

 - Expert management of pain and non-pain symptoms that can make living with a serious illness challenging